A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Summary and Outlook

 \section{Summary and Outlook}

 In this paper, we have explored transmission properties of photons through lattices of direct and side-coupled qubits, where the qubits have on-site interaction.
 With the increase in intensity of incoming photons in a coherent state, both lattices develop effective photon-photon interactions and related photon blockade mediated by the on-site interaction at the qubits.
 For the direct-coupled qubits, at single photon limit the transmission line-shape shows resonance peaks equal to the number of qubits in the system.
 With an increase in intensity the photon blockade occurs, which causes lowering of resonance transmission peaks until negligible transmission is observed at a very high intensity when the qubits get saturated by photons.
 The side-coupled qubits, at low intensity, also show resonance peaks with maximum transmission and a transmission minima at the qubit frequency.
 With an increase in intensity, the resonance peaks lowers due to photon blockade along with rise in transmission at the qubit frequency.
-At a very high intensity the qubits get saturated and their effects start to disappear resulting in a revival of coherent transport in the lattice of side-coupled qubits.
+At a very high intensity the qubits get saturated and their effects start to disappear resulting in a revival of photon transport in the lattice of side-coupled qubits.
 A non-monotonic behavior of transmission with increase in $I_{\rm in}$ is observed for both homogeneous and inhomogeneous side-coupled qubits.

-We also performed a quasi-classical analysis for the two lattices, which completely fails to show any transmission loss due to photon blockade.
+We also performed a quasi-classical analysis for the two lattices, which completely fails to show any transmission reduction due to photon blockade.
 For both lattices, the QCA shows agreement with THLE at single particle limit but fails at higher intensities and shows a shift in the QCA transmission profile.
 One of our main contributions in this paper is to modify the QCA equations by introducing a complex on-site interaction by matching the THLE and QCA transmissions for the single site case.
 The modified QCA is effective in capturing effective photon-photon interactions for a wide range of parameters even at larger system sizes.
-However, with increase in $J_x$, the effectiveness of modified QCA reduces.
-We hope that further studies will provide more insight into improving this approach to work for an even wider set of parameters.